Sexual Assault and Other Sexual Offences

 - Protective procedures to guard the privacy of complainants and witnesses, such as a publication ban.

-It is imperative that you retain the services of an experienced criminal lawyer, so that you have the best possible chance for success in either negotiating with the crown for a resolution, or after a trial.
+It is imperative that you retain the services of an experienced sex assault lawyer, so that you have the best possible chance for success in either negotiating with the crown for a resolution, or after a trial.

 Potential Penalties – Sexual Offences